What is it Like to Live with PTSD?

 These are other symptoms of PTSD:

-Panic attacks: a feeling of intense fear, with shortness of breath, dizziness, sweating, nausea and racing heart.
+- Panic attacks: a feeling of intense fear, with shortness of breath, dizziness, sweating, nausea, and a racing heart.

-Substance abuse: using drugs or alcohol to cope with the emotional pain.
+- Substance abuse: using drugs or alcohol to cope with emotional pain.

 Who can get C-PTSD?

-Anyone who has been part of a prositution brothel.
+- Anyone who has been part of a prostitution brothel.

 PTSD and C-PTSD share many of the same symptoms, but literature has pointed to three symptoms exclusive to C-PTSD

-Problems with emotional regulation.
-You might have a lessned sense of emotional sensitivity.
+- Problems with emotional regulation.
+You might have a lessened sense of emotional sensitivity.
 You may lack the ability to respond to situations appropriately or feel you are unable to control your emotions.

-Negative self-concept.
-You may have a poor perception of oneself.
+- Negative self-concept.
+You may have a poor perception of yourself.
 You might feel worthless, helpless, shame, guilt, and other problems related to self-esteem.

 How can I feel better?